syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/NuGet-Packages.md

     Alternatively, click **Tools** menu, `NuGet Package Manager | Manage NuGet Packages for Solution...`

-2. Select the NuGet.org from the Package source drop-down.
+2. Select the NuGet.org from the **Package source** drop-down.

      ![NuGet package manager dialog window](NuGet_Packages_Images/img4.png)

-3. All the Syncfusion NuGet Packages are listed and available.
+3. All the Syncfusion NuGet packages are listed and available.
 Search and install the required packages in your application, by clicking the **Install** button.

 N> The Syncfusion NuGet packages are published in public [NuGet.org](https://www.nuget.org/) from v16.2.0.46.
 To Install earlier version of 16.2.0.46 Syncfusion NuGet packages, [configure Syncfusion private feed URL](https://help.syncfusion.com/windowsforms/Visual-Studio-Integration/nuget-packages#syncfusion-nuget-feed-url-configuration).